RUN WITH PERSEVERANCE

 The Christian race is exclusively for the saints.
 No sinners can be admitted into the race (Isa 35:8).
 The ticket to join the race is the New Birth experience.

-You join the Christian race the moment you put your faith in the Lord Jesus Christ and His finished work of redemption, confessing Jesus as your personal Lord and Saviour and surrendering your whole life to Him (Matt.
+You join the Christian race the moment you put your faith in the Lord Jesus Christ and His finished work of redemption, confessing and surrendering to Jesus Christ as your personal Lord and Saviour (Matt.
 7:13-14).

 This is why the Scripture admonishes us to: